 On average, two new restaurants pop up per day.
 This country is food mad, and I love it (and I love that this is one of my favorite Singapore facts!)

 27. Gardens by the Bay boasts the largest glass greenhouse in the world

-A very cool nature park taking up about 101 hectares of reclaimed land, the waterfront Gardens by the Bay is made up of three gardens – Bay South Garden, Bay East Garden, and Bay Central Garden.
-The largest by far is the 54-hectare is Bay South Garden, which contains the Flower Dome, the largest glass greenhouse in the world.
+A very cool nature park taking up about 101 hectares of reclaimed land, the waterfront Gardens by the Bay comprises three gardens – Bay South Garden, Bay East Garden, and Bay Central Garden.
+The largest by far is the 54-hectare Bay South Garden, which contains the Flower Dome, the largest glass greenhouse in the world.

 28. Singapore is home to the world’s largest vertical garden

 More from the greenest city on Earth now, and it’s time for an amazing, record-breaking facts about Singapore.
 The 2014 Tree House condominium set an actual Guinness World Record for hosting the world’s largest vertical garden.